Jesse Watters: Comments on masculinity

-In April 2025, Watters said that "When you sit behind a screen all day, it makes you a woman, Studies have shown this," and as one of the panelists cackled, he repeated the claim; while debating a MAGA author's claim that President Donald Trump's tariffs will reverse a crisis of masculinity in the U.S. by bringing back jobs requiring physical strength.
+In April 2025, Watters said that "When you sit behind a screen all day, it makes you a woman, Studies have shown this", and as one of the panelists cackled, he repeated the claim while debating a MAGA author's claim that President Donald Trump's tariffs will reverse a crisis of masculinity in the U.S. by bringing back jobs requiring physical strength.
 He also said, "If you're out working ... you are around other guys; you're not around HR ladies and lawyers.
 That gives you estrogen".
 The Five co-host Jeanine Pirro pushed back, saying, "You sit behind a screen".
 The incident sparked backlash across social media.

+In July 2026, following an announcement by Secretary of Defense Pete Hegseth calling for testosterone testing and treatment in the US military, Watters said on air, "You know what's going to happen?
+The guys that don't need it are gonna take it – triple boost.
+And then they're going to get out there and women on base, you better be careful", Watters said.
+"Port calls, women in Asia, you better be careful.
+Because these guys are going to be wild animals, and you better watch out."
+Critics equated this to making fun of rape in the military.